Skip to Content

 Are you driving, flying, or taking a train to your destination?
 It’s much easier to pack up a car for a quick road trip, and you can also bring along larger items you may want, like cases of water and fitness equipment.
 You won’t have to be as mindful of the weight of your bags or how many you bring.

 If you are flying or taking a train, you’ll probably pack light and need to bring the right bag.
-You may decide just to bring a carry-on bag if you are flying.
+If you are flying, you may bring just a carry-on bag.

-In that case, you’ll want to have a nice-sized personal item to use as underseat luggage so you can maximize space in your larger carry-on luggage.
+In that case, you’ll want a nice-sized personal item to use as underseat luggage to maximize space in your larger carry-on luggage.
 We recently tested a personal item bag that can fit many items.

 In your personal item, it’s a good idea to put things you’ll need during the flight as well as any important things that you want to keep by your side.
 This includes any prescription medication, books, headphones, portable chargers, hand sanitizer, credit cards, and travel documents.